MicFin/RecRm/README.md

 ```

-You'll probably get this error in terminal
+**You'll probably get this error in terminal**

 ` FATAL: Peer authentication failed for user "postgres" `

-You need to make a small shange to your pg_hba.conf locate /etc/posgresql/9.3/main/
+ou need to make a small shange to your pg_hba.conf locate /etc/posgresql/9.3/main/

 ```